 Timber requires regular maintenance, so sealing all wood exposed to the outdoors, such as wooden window frames, wood doors, wooden decking and wood furniture will prevent it from rotting.
 Use a good sealer or paint on these trims, features and furnishings to ensure they look good next summer.
 If you see cracks, peeling or chipping in a previously applied coat, sand down and apply a fresh coat.

-“Outdoor aluminum shutters are a perfect choice to protect wooden window frames and doors from wet cold weather,” says Karina.
+“Outdoor aluminium shutters are a perfect choice to protect wooden window frames and doors from wet cold weather,” says Karina.
 “Simply close the louvres of our adjustable louvre Security Shutters to prevent water from reaching the wood.”

 So before you chill out, do what needs to be done to keep the chill out.
-Don’t leave these important home maintenance chores to the last minute, use the late afternoon sunlight after work and the warm weekend days while we still have them to start ticking off your check list.
+Don’t leave these important home maintenance chores to the last minute, use the late afternoon sunlight after work and the warm weekend days while we still have them to start ticking off your checklist.